 Azure DevTest Labs now makes it much easier for you to provision multiple-VM or PaaS environments from Azure Resource Manager templates, even with nested templates.

 DocumentDB is now a part of Azure Cosmos DB.

 Target retirement date: June 30, 2017

 A critical update (Update 0.5) was released today for Microsoft Azure StorSimple Virtual Array.
-On 30th June 2017, we will retire storage usage monitoring for StorSimple Virtual Device Series for virtual arrays that are running Update 0.4 or earlier.
-We strongly recommend that you install Update 0.5 for StorSimple Virtual Array before 30th June 2017.
+On June 30, 2017, we’ll retire storage usage monitoring for StorSimple Virtual Device Series for virtual arrays that are running Update 0.4 or earlier.
+We strongly recommend that you install Update 0.5 for StorSimple Virtual Array before June 30, 2017.
 Update 0.5 contains the fixes required for you to continue the use of storage usage monitoring.

 Windows Server Container support on Azure Service Fabric is now generally available with the Service Fabric runtime 5.6 and SDK 2.6 release.